"About 1 out of 10 people has had a seizure. Do you know what to do if someone has a seizure near you? Read below to learn more.

 SABRIL may make certain types of seizures worse.
-You should tell your baby's doctor right away if your baby's seizures get worse.
-Tell your baby's doctor if you see any changes in your baby's behavior.
+You should tell your baby's healthcare provider right away if your baby's seizures get worse.
+Tell your baby's healthcare provider if you see any changes in your baby's behavior.

-The most common side effects of SABRIL in babies and young children include:
+The most common side effects of SABRIL in babies include:

 - ear infection

-Tell your doctor if you or your baby have any side effect that bother you or that does not go away.
+Tell your healthcare provider if you or your child have any side effect that bothers you or that does not go away.
 These are not all the possible side effects of SABRIL.
-For more information, ask your doctor or pharmacist.
+For more information, ask your healthcare provider or pharmacist.